Meet our volunteers

 James founded The Phone Credits Facebook Group in February 2016.

-"From a fast-growing Facebook Group a team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
-Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their separated families."
+"A team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
+Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their families."

 ProActive Support (Charity No 1168924)